-Moreover, the trends of assessment in Colleges of Education in Ghana covers quizzes, project work, assignment which take forty percent and external examination conducted by the University of Cape Coast takes sixty percent.
 The practice of assessment in Colleges of Education is supposed to cover knowledge, skills and attitude of the students.
 However, as noted by Bekoe et al., (2013:28-29) "content knowledge of some College of Education Social Studies tutors on formative assessment was found not to be adequate to handle some of the topics in the Social Studies curriculum effectively...
 As a result of this, they teach with the formative assessment tools they are used to thereby neglecting those that help build and change corrupted attitudes of students.
-From the foregoing it can be deduced that, tutors scope of assessment at the preserves level is limited to be the academic aspect of learning to the neglect of the other areas of human development.

 The inability of some teachers to properly assess all the domains of learning in students, has led to many people doubting the genuineness of internal classroom assessment marks.
-The perception teachers have on assessment go a long way to explain the quality of assessment in colleges of education (Shepard, 2000).
-The purpose of this study was to evaluate students' learning using formative assessment in Colleges of Education in the Central Region of Ghana.
-The research is meant to answer the question: To what extent do tutors use formative assessment to evaluate student learning?
+The purpose of this study was to evaluate students' learning using formative assessment.
+The research is meant to answer the question: To what extent do tutors use formative assessment to evaluate students' learning?